SamYu/WaterlooWorks-Skill-Search/README.md

 ## Deploying to production

+1. `ssh` into the EC2 instance
-1. Fetch latest from repo with `git pull`
+2. Fetch latest from repo with `git pull`
-2. Build the frontend: `npm run build` while in `client/`
+3. Build the frontend: `npm run build` while in `client/`
-2. Start the server: `pm2 start npm -- run prod -`
+4. Start the server: `pm2 start npm -- run prod --`